openvinotoolkit/openvino/docs/dev/ci/github_actions/docker_images.md

     * The registry does not mirror the images available on Docker Hub automatically
     * The needed images should be added manually to the registry

-As the number of enable workflows grew, so did the number of available Docker images.
+As the number of enabled workflows grew, so did the number of available Docker images.

 The available Docker images are using the following pattern for their names: `openvinogithubactions.azurecr.io/dockerhub/<image-name>:<image-tag>`.